Carmel OWI Attorney

 Hamilton County has one of the highest fatal DUI accident rates in the state.
 As a result, local law enforcement is vigilant about punishing drunk drivers and keeping our community’s roads safe.
 OWI charges have the potential to land you in jail, saddle you with harsh fines and tarnish your reputation.
 The consequences of these charges can affect your driving privileges, job, and everyday freedoms.

-To best resolve these devastating punishments, you need to put a skilled OWI lawyer on your side.
+To seek to avoid these devastating punishments, you need to put a skilled Carmel OWI lawyer on your side.

-I, Eric Blankenship, am a trusted Carmel OWI/DUI defense attorney who can protect your freedoms and good social standing.
-When you hire me to represent you, I will take the time to listen to your story, form a personal relationship with you and guide you through your legal options.
-My mission is not only to defend your rights but to build a trusting relationship with you.
-These two elements can strengthen your case in immeasurable ways because the more I get to know you, the more information I can use to champion your freedom.
+At Blankenship Law, LLC, our trusted Carmel OWI/DUI defense attorneys can work to protect your freedoms and good social standing.
+When you hire us to represent you, we will take the time to listen to your story, form a personal relationship with you and guide you through your legal options.
+Our mission is not only to defend your rights but to build a trusting relationship with you.
+These two elements can strengthen your case in immeasurable ways because the more we get to know you, the more information we can use to champion your freedom

 OWI Laws in Indiana